naturalis/mebioda/doc/week1/w1d2/lecture2.md

 Making the graph amenable to Eulerian traversal
 -----------------------------------------------

-- In a [De Bruijn graph](https://en.wikipedia.org/wiki/De_Bruijn_graph), all vertices have even degree
+- In a complete [De Bruijn graph](https://en.wikipedia.org/wiki/De_Bruijn_graph), all vertices have even degree
 - A _De Bruijn_ graph connects symbolic sequence data such that every vertex is a sequence string of length _k_ (a "_k-mer_") that is connected to other such vertices if the the sequences are identical along the substring of length _k_-1, i.e. the sequences